bacterial-genomics/wf-ani/README.md

 <br>

 ## Run Workflow
 Run workflow on test data to verify workflow is working properly and to download all dependencies (~5 mins on HPC).
-Test data, [GCF000343165](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_000343165.1/) and [GCF000342365](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_000342365.1/), are located in subdirectory assets/test_data.
+Test data are located within the workflow's assets/test_data directory.
+Test data is from the paper [Genotypic differences between strains of the opportunistic pathogen Corynebacterium bovis isolated from humans, cows, and rodents](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0209231).

 ```
 nextflow run main.nf -profile singularity,test